Oxen-AI/oxen-release/DataPointLevelVersionControl.md

 └───────┴────────────┴────────────┴──────────┴─────┴────────────┴────────────┴────────────┴───────┘
 ```

-To learn more about the `df` command and common [Exploratory Data Analysis](https://en.wikipedia.org/wiki/Exploratory_data_analysis) operations you might want to perform check out the [Oxen DataFrame documentation](Tabular.md).
+To learn more about the `df` command and common exploratory data analysis operations you might want to perform check out the [Oxen DataFrame documentation](Tabular.md).

 ## Committing DataFrames

 The real power is when you stage and commit a DataFrame.
 Oxen processes and hashes each row and tracks the data schema so that we can detect changes.
 Instead of seeing line by line changes on a diff, you can tell the individual rows and columns that changed.

+Committing DataFrames is no different than committing any other file.
+Behind the scenes Oxen works it's magic to track all the changes.

-First lets stage and commit the list_attr_celeba.csv file so that we have the original version tracked.
+Let's stage and commit the list_attr_celeba.csv file so that we have the original version tracked.

 ```bash
 $ oxen add list_attr_celeba.csv
 $ oxen commit -m "adding all attributes about the faces"
 ```

+## Transform and Diff DataFrames

 Then we can use the `df` command to project a new column onto the data for whether or not this person "Is_Famous".
 Everyone in this dataset is a celebrity, and by definition is famous, so we will have the default value be "1".